vershininzai/jooqGen/README.md

 # jooqGen
-## generation of jooq classes by scripts liquibase
+## generation of jooq classes by scripts liquibase with testcontainers
 To generate classes, use testcontainers.

 ### Generation includes the following steps: